Staying ahead of the market with superior customer service

 “With SyteLine (CSI), our integrated ERP system, we’re most definitely ahead of the bunch.”

-Thanks to a full-blown enterprise resource planning system, aluminium window supplier APL can provide customers with an open view of their orders – and they keep coming back for more.
+Thanks to a full-blown enterprise resource planning system aluminium window supplier APL, which is a part of Profile Group Limited, can provide customers with an open view of their orders – and they keep coming back for more.

-As a leading window systems supplier, Hamilton-based APL designs and markets several brands of aluminium doors and windows that are produced in New Zealand by a nationwide network of more than 70 manufacturers.
+As a leading window systems supplier, Hamilton-based PGL designs and markets several brands of aluminium doors and windows that are produced in New Zealand by a nationwide network of almost 80 manufacturers.

-To make things work in unison, APL needed a system that could keep track of thousands of product variables at the same time – such as materials, colour and type of coating.
+To make things work in unison, PGL needed a system that could keep track of thousands of product variables at the same time – such as materials, colour and type of coating.

 Solution: Infor SyteLine (CSI)

-“As orders come in — the majority through an EDI interface direct from our fabricators — they are put into the ERP system.
-The purchasing of any requirements to complete an order, and production scheduling, are then determined by the system according to lead time.”
-SyteLine (CSI) is also able to automatically schedule the progress of any order, from receipt to despatch by track, and according to the business’ industry-specific needs.
+The purchasing of any requirements to complete an order, and production scheduling, are then determined by SyteLine (CSI) according to lead time.
+SyteLine (CSI) is also able to automatically schedule the progress of any order from receipt to dispatch by truck, and according to the business’s industry-specific needs.

-“We have about 70 customers and they need to know where their goods are, whether there are any delays or problems with any part of the order as it goes through the system, and when the goods will be delivered.
-We’re able to feed back all that information through SyteLine (CSI) into their systems so they can see their order status at any stage.”
+PGL’s customers need to know where their goods are at any time, whether there are any delays or problems with any part of the order as it goes through the various systems, and when the goods will be delivered.